anm/plant-led-driver/README.md

 The electrolytic caps and inrush NTC are not needed.

-I only tested it up to 700mA (nominal) per channel.
+I designed and tested it up to 700mA (nominal) per channel.
+The drivers can do 2A but you may need to check the other components are suitable for this.

 Drivers are PAM2863, controller STM32G030F6P6.